 \end{definition}

-The quantities $g_{p,n}$, and respectively $b_{p,n}$, reflect the oscillations of the potential functions $G_{p,n}$, and respectively the mixing properties of the Markov transition $P_{p,n}$ associated with the FK semigroup $\phi_{p,n}$ described in (\ref{semigroupFK}).
-Several contraction inequalities of $\phi_{p,n}$ w.r.t. the total variation norm or different types of relative entropies can be derived in terms of these two quantities (see for instance\cite{DM-FK}). \\ The performance analysis developed in Sections \ref{estim-generales} and \ref{section-Gibbs-tuning} is partly based on the three non asymptotic inequalities presented below. \\ Firstly, the following $L^p$-mean error bound for all $f \in \mathcal{B}_1 (E)$ is proven in~\cite{DM-M}:
+The quantities $g_{p,n}$, and, respectively, $b_{p,n}$, reflect the oscillations of the potential functions $G_{p,n}$, and, respectively, the mixing properties of the Markov transition $P_{p,n}$ associated with the FK semigroup $\phi _{p,n}$ described in Section~\ref{semigroupFK}.
+Several contraction inequalities of $\phi_{p,n}$ w.r.t. the total variation norm or different types of relative entropies can be derived in terms of these two quantities (see, for instance, \cite{DM-FK}).